 How often should I train staff on SOPs?

-It is best to train staff on SOPs before they use the equipment, monitor this learning, and then revisit if an accident, incident, or non-conformance occurs regarding this equipment.
+It is best to undertake employee training on SOPs before they use the equipment, monitor this learning, and then revisit if an accident, incident, or non-conformance occurs regarding this equipment.

 Please contact us if you wish to discuss this further.